Dementia & Alzheimer's Care

-The logo has been designed to represent how each person is made up of many different elements that interlink and join together to create a whole person.
+The ReConnect logo represents how each individual is made up of many different elements that interlink and join together to create a whole person.
 Care must address and reflect each part of a unique individual if it is to be truly person-centred.

 Life Story Work